codecoms/codecoms.github.io/_posts/2017-04-17-Setup-Salesforce-Lightning-Development-With-Sublime3.md

 ---
 layout: post
-title:  "Saleforce Lightnign development with Sublime 3"
+title:  "Salesforce Lightning development with Sublime 3"
-subtitle: "Guide on how to setup Sublime 3 to develop in Saleforce Lightning"
+subtitle: "Guide on how to setup Sublime 3 to develop in Salesforce Lightning"
 date:   2017-04-17 20:12:22
 author: "Federico"
 comments: true